F1 Circuit Contracts: How Long Will Each Grand Prix Stay on the calendar?

 2031: Qatar

 Qatar signed a long-term deal in September 2021 to appear on the F1 calendar for ten seasons beginning in 2021.
-After skipping a year in 2022 due to the country hosting the FIFA World Cup, the Qatar Grand Prix returns at Lusail Circuit in 2023.
+After skipping a year in 2022 due to the country hosting the FIFA World Cup, the Qatar Grand Prix returned at Lusail Circuit in 2023.
 There is no guarantee that the event will remain at Lusail for the duration of its contract, with rumours of a new purpose-built circuit to be constructed elsewhere.

 2032: Hungaroring, Hungary